The official Rust logo | |

 It was established on February 8, 2021, with five founding corporate members (Amazon Web Services, Huawei, Google, Microsoft, and Mozilla).[163]
 The foundation's board is chaired by Shane Miller.[164]
 Starting in late 2021, its Executive Director and CEO is Rebecca Rumbul.[165]
 Prior to this, Ashley Williams was interim executive director.[166]

 The Rust project is composed of teams that are responsible for different subareas of the development.
-For example, the Core team is responsible for "managing the overall direction of Rust, subteam leadership, and any cross-cutting issues," the Compiler team is responsible for "developing and managing compiler internals and optimizations," and the Language team is responsible for "designing and helping to implement new language features," according to the official website.[167][168]
+For example, the Core team manages Rust's overall direction, supervises subteams, and deals with cross-cutting issues; the compiler team develops, manages, and optimizes compiler internals; and the language team is in charge of designing and helping to implement new language features.[176][177]